jeroenvanmaanen/archetype-nix-haskell/README.md

-# Test Haskell with Nix
+# Archetype of a Haskell project built with Nix

 ```
 $ docker build --tag jeroenvm/nix .